etola/UFM/README.md

 - The branch is frozen for reproducibility - please open issues instead of direct commits for changes or extensions.
 - If you wish to integrate UFM into your own pipeline, please refer to the main branch.
 - For any discrepancies between your reproduced results and the paper, please open a issue.
-- As explained in the paper, all `980` resolution checkpoints finetune only on high resolution data, which happens to be all from Optical Flow, as their last step.
-Thus they have degraded performance for wide-baseline.

 ### Reproducibility Notes